louissxu/push_swap_visualiser/README.md

 # Push Swap Visualiser

-A visualiser for push_swap.
-A 42 school algorithm design project.
+A learning aid and visualiser for push_swap - a 42 school algorithm design project.

 ## Quick Start